C-minus-minus/SolarSystemSim/README.md

 # SolarSystemSim
 Fly around in first person in your own custom solar system

+#Screen shot
 ![Alt text](res/screenshot.PNG?raw=true "Optional Title")

 To create custome solar system edit "planets.txt"

-FORMAT FOR "Planets.txt" IS:
+# FORMAT FOR "Planets.txt" IS:

- sateliteName1 radius1 speed1 distanceFromParent1 parentName1
- sateliteName2 radius2 speed2 distanceFromParent2 parentName2
- sateliteName2 radius2 speed2 distanceFromParent2 parentName2
+ sateliteName radius speed distanceFromParent parentName

- NOTES:
+ # NOTES:

   If parentName == NULL this will be the root of your system (aka the star)